Four years after Egypt uprising, patronage politics dominate again

 "During his two terms, Ezz provided temporary and individual services, but there was no development on the ground," Afifi told Reuters in his campaign headquarters in a villa that stood out amid the dreary landscape of apartment blocks in the town.

-Afifi has pledged to focus on infrastructure and sustainable development but he faces accusations from residents of utilising Ezz's methods.
+Afifi has pledged to focus on infrastructure and sustainable development but he faces accusations from residents of utilizing Ezz's methods.

 He does not deny donating ceramics to support the building of places of worship and schools, but says he's been doing this for years out of a sense of community, long before he considered running for office.